What is Sleep Apnea

 - Impaired Immune System

-Every time the airway closes, the body has to work harder to function.
-The organs struggle for oxygen, and the heart works overtime to pick up the slack.
-In severe apnoea this is happening over 30 times PER HOUR!
+Every time the airway closes, the body goes into stress and has to work harder to function.
+The organs struggle for oxygen, and the heart works overtime.
+In severe apnea this is happening over 30 times PER HOUR!
+That 30 times in 60 minutes.
 These episodes start to take their toll on the body.
-If left untreated, OSA has been linked to increased risk of hypertension, obesity, heart problems, Type II diabetes, stroke, depression and motor vehicle accidents.
+If left untreated, OSA has been linked to increased risk of Hypertension, Obesity, heart problems, Type II diabetes, Stroke, Depression, Dementia, Alzheimer's and motor vehicle accidents.

 What should I do if this sounds like me?